x00tex/hackTheBox/Boxes/linux/Retired/delivery/README.md

   ![](screenshots/i-use-sql.png)

 * and the second message comes here with a hint that the database server is contains some hashes that are crackable using hashcat.
-* but firt i need to find database creds and if MatterMost is using database that the creds are in the MatterMost config file as the tool documentation says **"Mattermost configuration settings are maintained in the `config.json`"**
+* but first i need to find database creds and if MatterMost is using database that the creds are in the MatterMost config file as the tool documentation says **"Mattermost configuration settings are maintained in the `config.json`"**

 * find the config file